thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

     $  -> There are remaining steps to do!
     ```

-You now have your very own instance of the IoT for Automotive - Mobility Starter Application on Bluemix.
+You now have your very own instance of the
+**IoT for Automotive - Mobility Starter Application**
+on Bluemix.

-To run the car sharing Mobility Starter Application you need to install the mobile app and connect it to your server instance.
-You must also activate the IoT for Automotive services on Bluemix that you created earlier when you deployed your server instance and then complete the optional configuration steps.
+To run the car sharing **Mobility Starter Application** you need to install the mobile app and connect it to your server instance.

+You **MUST** also activate the IoT for Automotive services on Bluemix that you created earlier when you deployed your server instance and then complete the configuration steps.

 ## Deploying the mobile app and enable the push-notifications

 After deploying the server component, to simulate and run the starter experience, you need to install a mobile app.
 The mobile app is available for both iOS and Android devices.

-I this project the iOS Mobile code is in this project.
+I this project the iOS Mobile code is in this project in the folder
 **mobile-app-ios-carsharing** .

 To play a demo of the app, see the [Starter Experience home page](https://iot-automotive-starter.mybluemix.net).